-Dyslexia is a specific learning difficulty that primarily affects the ability to learn to read and spell.
-It often runs in families and stems from a difficulty in processing the sounds in words.
+Dyslexia often runs in families and stems from a difficulty in processing the sounds in words.
 Some 10% of the UK population are affected.

 It involves difficulties in dealing with the sounds of words, which makes it especially hard to learn to use phonics to read words.